michaelcpuckett/activity-kit/README.md

 ## Architecture

-This project aims to be agnostic as to how the data is stored, which server is used, etc. Plugins that conform to a specific interface can be mixed and matched.
+This project aims to be agnostic as to how the data is stored, which server is used, etc. Plugins/adapters that conform to a specific interface can be mixed and matched.

 ### Logic Layer

 The logic layer that get included in all projects include these packages:

 - `activitypub-core-types`
-  - The Activity Vocabulary converted to TypeScript types.
+  - The Activity vocabularies converted to TypeScript types.
 - `activitypub-core-endpoints`
   - The logic for carrying out the bulk of the ActivityPub protocol.
 - `activitypub-core-delivery`